MERTON PARK STUDIOS

 The story (Hand in Glove) was originally written by a Charles K Freeman and Gerald Savory for tv's Armchair Theatre.

 Auntie B (Ruth Dunning) runs a boarding house with her nephew Hughie.
-Staying at present are Forsyth, a religious nut (Wilfred Brambell) and jolly Charlie Ramskill (Howard Pays).
-One night a girl is murdered, slashed with broken glass and Hughie had been out until midnight and Charlie seen with Lily about 11pm.
+Staying here are Forsyth, a religious nut (Wilfred Brambell) and jolly Charlie Ramskill (Howard Pays).
+One night the daughter of a local landlord, Jenny, is murdered, slashed with broken glass.
+Hughie had been out until midnight and Charlie seen by Lily about 10pm.
 Gossip spreads that since Hughie is "a bit barmy" he's the killer.
-"You never know with these mental cases," is also the police attitude as Inspector Allen (Patrick Barr) orders a tail on Hughie.
+"You never know with these mental cases," is also the police attitude as Superintendent Allen (Patrick Barr) orders a tail on Hughie who is very secretive about where he goes each night.

 Hughie is promptly arrested.
 When his coat and mouth organ are discovered nearby, the case seems watertight.
-Yet Allen, presumably because he's had Hughie tailed, is convinced he's innocent.
+Yet Allen is convinced he's innocent.
 Hughie is sent home.
-Unhappy locals hold a meeting in the local which Auntie B attends.
+Unhappy locals hold a meeting in the pub with Auntie B anxiously watching on.
 This gives our killer the chance to persuade Hughie to go out again.
 But he doesn't want to, or need to, he says.
 His present for Auntie B, a collage made of broken glass, is finished now.

-Realising suspicion might be turning his way, Charlie proposes to Lily but she sees through his 'love' and he strikes again.
+Realising suspicion might be turning his way, Charlie proposes to Lily but she sees through his charade and he has no option but to strike again.
 "I couldn't help it," he warns her.

-Hughie is arrested once again but Supt Allen with some clever probing coaxes Ramskill to give himself away
+Hughie is arrested once again but Supt Allen with some clever probing coaxes Ramskill to give himself away.
+As Lily is still alive, she will testify against him

 Merton Park Menu